 This runaway debt and money printing shows no sign of slowing, let alone ending.
 We therefore remain very bullish on our sector.
 The consensus opinion at Hard Assets Alliance is that there will be major consequences for currencies, the precious metals market, and us personally.

 Here’s what we believe awaits us in the next phase…

 Higher inflation is virtually ensured.
 There is no magical way to escape it now, nor any politically acceptable way to avoid it.
 Amidst the competing forces of inflation and deflation, inflation is encouraged until it wins, as any deflation episode inspires further money printing.
 As the fallout gathers steam, paper money will lose purchasing power faster and faster.

 Gold and silver prices are headed much higher.
 Expect corrections along the way, of course, but politicians are pursuing fiscal and monetary actions that remain highly supportive of the precious metals market.
 In our view, the odds of this ending in a mania have ratcheted up.

 Physical metal is about protection more than profit.
 Buying bullion is less about making money and more about preserving your standard of living.
 Think of gold as lifestyle insurance.
 Gold and silver won’t solve every future problem, but you’re going to need them.

 Holding a meaningful cache of bullion is imperative and now, there’s a simple and secure way for investors to do just that, through the Hard Assets Alliance.

-Our SmartMetals Action Kit will give you a great overview of the many options in buying, selling, and storing precious metals plus answer any questions you may have about the Hard Assets Alliance.
-You can access your FREE Action Kit here.
+Our Hard Assets Alliance Action Kit gives you an in-depth look at the many options in buying, selling, and storing precious metals plus answer any questions you may have about the Hard Assets Alliance.
+Get your FREE Action Kit today.